Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: General formulation of sensitivity indices

 It is of interest now to give some hints about how modelers can use the Shapley effects to address some SA settings.
 The VC Setting is not achieved, in the independent and dependent inputs cases, because the Shapley effect of an input contains some effects due to other inputs.
+In the case of independent inputs, each Shapley effect $Sh_i$ is bounded by the corresponding first-order $S_i=S_{(i)}$ and total indices $S_{T_i}=S_{T_{(i)}}^{\textup{ind}}$: